Experience-Monks/devtool/README.md

 The `--browser-field` or `--bf` makes the `require()` statements respect the [package.json `"browser"` field](https://gist.github.com/defunctzombie/4339901).

-The `--no-browser-globals` or `--no-bg` flag makes required modules behave a little more like Node, in that `window`, `navigator` and `document` will be undefined.
-The console and REPL will still have these globals defined.
+The `--no-browser-globals` or `--no-bg` flag makes required modules behave a little more like Node, in that `window`, `navigator`, `document` and some other browser globals will be undefined in required files.
+Note: the console and REPL may still show some of these globals.

 #### Advanced Configuration